zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-When someone connects to us via a public announcement, we do not send them our shared signing key; as a result, they will continue to use the public announcement to find us in future, and we need make no other announcement.
+When someone connects to us via a public announcement, we do not send them our shared signing key; as a result, they will continue to use the public announcement to find us in the future, and we need make no other announcement.

 # Announcing and searching

 ## Making announcements
 As described above, at any time we want to maintain various announcements at various announcement secret keys.
-In fact, the typical case will be a single such announcement - a shared announcement at the common timed hash of our shared public key.
+In fact, the typical case will be a single such announcement -- a shared announcement at the common timed hash of our shared public key.

 We make and maintain an announcement using Data Search and Store Announcement requests, relayed via random DHT nodes / TCP servers we are connected to.

 The details are similar to those of onion announcements.
+Some of the constants suggested here are based on those used in the onion, while others are based on intuition, and all should be fine-tuned.

 For each announcement we wish to make, we maintain a list of the 8 DHT nodes closest to the announcement public key we have found.

-Initially, and whenever the list is not full, it is populated with random announce nodes from the DHT node lists.
+Initially, and whenever the list is not full, it is populated with random announce nodes from the DHT node lists (see [Finding announce nodes]).

 We periodically send Data Search requests to the nodes on the list.
 When we receive a Data Search response, we try to add the sender to the list, and we